komus-Israel/how-to-sign-and-send-a-transaction-with-web3/README.md

-## How to Sign and Authorize a transaction with just web3
+## How to Sign and Send a transaction with just web3 js

 Building a client Application to interact with a smart contract would require the need for MetaMask to sign and authorize transactions.
 However, there are limitations to this approach and posibilities of solutions that can be built with this approach.